shanecelis/bevy_minibuffer/README.md

 # Antigoals

-- No general text editing
+- No general-purpose text editing
 - No windows or panels

 Try to force everything through the minibuffer at the bottom of the screen.
 It can resize to accommodate more than one-line of text.